Prague beer scene

 buses give a 15-minute frequency) to the Zemědělská univerzita stop and then

-follow my map to building G where you can find the bar stocking (sometimes)
+follow my map to the various bars on campus where you might find the university's own brew

 This is the "Česká zemědělská univerzita v Praze" or Czech agricultural